 Photo by Experience Grand Rapids

-Spectrum Health, for instance, recently announced a new venture capital fund that will invest $100 million in health-related companies over the next seven to 10 years.
+Spectrum Health, for instance, has established a venture capital fund to invest in health-related companies.
 Specifically, Spectrum Health Ventures will invest up to $2 million per deal in established health-related companies in the areas of:

 - Genomics and personalized medicine